Transports

 Multi-Agent Server

-WebAgentsServer routes to agents by name and consults httpRegistry before hardcoded fallback routes:
+The multi-agent server routes by name and consults httpRegistry before hardcoded fallback routes:

 await server.addAgent('assistant', agent);